Vinča: Vinča Nuclear Institute

-Landfill Vinčа
+Landfill Vinča

 Belgrade's city landfill (deponija) is located in Vinča.
 Official city landfill from 1960 used to be Ada Huja.
 When the new General Urban Plan (GUP) was adopted in the early 1970s, the projected location of the new landfill was the marsh around Veliko Selo in the municipality of Palilula.
 The municipality of Grocka endorsed the GUP, but in 1973 the idea of placing the landfill in Vinča was announced by the city.
 Grocka rejected the proposal and refused to endorse the new decision but the city administration bypassed the local authorities and the new landfill was opened in Vinča in 1977.
 The location was chosen specifically because of the clay bedrock, which will prevent the draining of the waste water deeper into the ground.
 However, the drainage system for both the water and the gas was never built, and the depositing of the water and gas at the bottom caused numerous problems since then.

 As of 2017, the landfill covers an area of 68 ha and receives some 2,700 t of garbage daily, which includes not only the domestic waste but also earth and rubble.
 Out of 17 city municipalities, 13 use this landfill.
 The government decided in 2007 to remediate the landfill, but they soon stopped searching for the partner in the project.
 The landfill raised many ecological questions for years as only in the 2000s some of the major problems concerning waste managing began to solve.
 However, despite some recent improvements, the landfill is still far from the European standards of environmental management, like leachate collection and treatment system.
 It is, as of 2014, not only the Europe's biggest landfill, with between 6,650,000 and 9,500,000 tons of waste deposited in it, but also largest untreated landfill on the continent.
 Since the city's plan on the waste management for the 2011-202 period, authorities try to make a deal with investors, in the form of the strategic partnership to manage the landfill.
 With layers of untreated garbage that reach 70 m, the landfill is considered to be the most problematic ecological spot in Europe.

 In August 2021, city officials estimated that the landfill, after 44 years of existence, contains 20 e6t of garbage, annually receives additional 0.5 e6t and, in total, released over 4 e9m3 of methane in the atmosphere.
 The largest deposits are estimated to be 100 m deep.